ytl0623/SDKOpenGLES/readme.md

 <br />

 2. Edit the run_exports.sh and change appropriate path for cross-compiler & libs.<br />
-3. Keep this flag enabled CXXFLAGS=-DENABLE_FBDEV , If you are compiling for FBDEV & for x11 disable this flag and set it to CXXFLAGS=-DENABLE_X11 instead.<br />
+3. Keep this flag enabled `CXXFLAGS=-DENABLE_FBDEV`, If you are compiling for FBDEV & for x11 disable this flag and set it to `CXXFLAGS=-DENABLE_X11 instead`.<br />
-4. Source the modified file run_exports.sh
+4. Source the modified file run_exports.sh.

 ```bash
 source ./run_exports.sh